aabor/aabor.ninja/README.md

 # Update resume in Google Drive
 Open Google Drive folder in the Browser window.

 To update a file in Google Drive without changing its shareable link, utilize the "Manage Versions" feature.
-Right-click the file, select "Manage Versions," and upload the updated file.
+Right-click the file, File Information>"Manage Versions," and upload the updated file.
 This replaces the old version while preserving the existing link.

 # Upload Website to AWS S3 bucket